DSU-Digital-Sound-Design/f-24-dad-310-sound-design-for-film/content/schedule.md

 - Spotting
   - Install ReaPack, SWS
-  - `Insert Empty Item`; give this a hot-key for faster spotting
+  - `Insert Empty Item`; give this a hot-key for faster spotting; I used `ctrl + E`
   - Double-click to add item notes
-  - Before recording, move your count in to the correct spot:
+  - Before recording, move your count-in audio to the correct spot:
-    - `Item edit: Move right edge of item to edit cursor`
+    - `Item edit: Move right edge of item to edit cursor`; made my hot-key `ctrl + R`
-  - Set loop to count in and empty item
+  - Set loop to count in and empty item; `Time selection: Set time selection to items`; my hot-key `Cmd+L`
-  - Record over the empty item using `Record mode: auto-punch selected items`
+  - Record over the empty item using `Record mode: auto-punch selected items`; change this by right-clicking on the record button
-  - Run `Script: X-Raym_Convert selected item notes to take name.lua` to rename your active take from the item notes
+  - Run `Script: X-Raym_Convert selected item notes to take name.lua` to rename your active take from the item notes; hot-key: `ctrl + T`
   - Crop to active take when you decide which take you want
 - Foley grail - Chapter 8-10 performing foley foosteps and prop moves
 - SDFF Recording Foley [notes](../lectures/week-4/recording-foley/)